mikexkllr/LetterEye-AI/README.md

 # PDF Text Extraction and Analysis

-This project provides a Python script that extracts text from scanned PDF files using Optical Character Recognition (OCR) and analyzes the extracted text using the OpenAI API.
-The script is specifically designed for processing letters and aims to extract key information such as the sender, recipient, date, type of letter, and a short summary.
+This project provides a Python Application that extracts text from scanned PDF files using Optical Character Recognition (OCR) and analyzes the extracted text using the OpenAI API.
+The desktop app is specifically designed for processing letters and aims to extract key information such as the sender, recipient, date, type of letter, and a short summary.
 Additionally, it organizes output PDFs into directories based on the worker and recipient names retrieved from CSV files.

 ## Features